hardikbatra07/Gym-Buddy/README.md

 ## 🚀 Features

-- 🧑‍💼 User Authentication (JWT-based)
+🔐 Secure User Authentication
+Sign up and log in with protected routes using JWT-based authentication.

-- 📋 Create and Manage Custom Workout Plans
+🏋️ Create Workout Plans
-- 📅 Schedule Workouts and Set Reminders
+Users can build custom workout plans tailored to their fitness goals.

+➕ Add Workout Details
+Easily input exercise details like sets, reps, weight, and more.

-- 📈 Track Progress (sets, reps, weight, etc.)
+📊 Track Your Progress
-- 🔍 Explore Built-in Exercise Library
-- 📊 Dashboard with Performance Analytics
-- 💬 Community Tips (optional future feature)
+Visualize and manage your workout history to monitor improvements over time.

 ---